– definite article: used to refer to a person, place, or thing that is unique.

 Erica Laird, Producing Director

 Previously she was Marketing and Residency Manager at the Cutler Majestic Theater in Boston (now ArtsEmerson), and Senior Associate at NYC international booking agency Micocci Productions, where she booked tours for companies including STREB, Big Dance Theater, SITI Company and Mabou Mines.
-She is also Producer for Switser Knight, a Brooklyn-based media company.
+Erica provides general management and/or financial services to various non-profit organizations including The Flea Theater, Space on Ryder Farm, Target Margin Theater and Caborca, and is a member of the Board of Directors for The Builders Association.